craftcms/shopify/README.md

 After the upgrade, you **must**:

 1. Update the webhook version setting to `2025-10` in your app _and_ Craft project
+1. Update client credentials in your settings
 1. Review the required [access scopes](#create-an-app)
 1. Delete and re-create webhooks for each environment (This is essential!
 Webhooks are registered and delivered with a specific version, and a mismatch will result in errors.)

 This ensures that the plugin can properly communicate with the Shopify API.
-If you elect to migrate to the Dev Dashboard during the upgrade, you can leave your “legacy custom app” configuration as-is.
+When you migrate to the Dev Dashboard custom app during the upgrade, you can leave your “legacy custom app” configuration as-is.
+This will no longer be used.

 ### Credentials

 At the beginning of 2026, Shopify overhauled how “apps” are created, moving them to the new [Dev Dashboard](https://shopify.dev/docs/apps/build/dev-dashboard).
-_Your existing credentials will continue to work_, but you may find that some features (like webhook delivery logs) are worth making the transition.

 You should be able to [create a new app](#create-an-app), [install it](#install-in-a-store), and [replace credentials](#connect-to-shopify) without disruption.